saraivacode/iotsdn/README.md

 This implementation uses the Mininet-wifi emulator (https://github.com/intrig-unicamp/mininet-wifi)

-The codes here refer to a performance evaluation is a scenario with nine IoT devices (stations) and three servers of different applications with a heterogeneous network with the representation of LTE, Wifi, and D2D (BLE) technologies.
+The codes here refer to a performance evaluation is a scenario with nine IoT devices (stations) and three servers of different applications in a heterogeneous network with the representation of LTE, Wifi, and D2D (BLE) technologies.

 <img src="https://github.com/saraivacode/iotsdn/blob/master/implementacao.jpg" width="700" height="500">